Recruit missing talent: resources for tackling diversity on your board

 Work with a diversity partner

-We all know that the answer to the diversity problem isn't in diversity recruitment alone.
-The answer is in individual and systemic change.
+The answer to the diversity problem isn't in diversity recruitment alone.
+It's also in individual and systemic change.

 • Challenge yourselves to identify and remove barriers to diversity